 1 | Jul 7, 1934 | 20 | Jack Kracken | Win | KO1 |

-Louis made his debut against Jack Kracken at the age of 20 on July 7, 1934, defeating Kracken via 1st round KO.
+Louis made his professional boxing debut against Jack Kracken at the age of 20 on July 7, 1934, defeating Kracken via 1st round KO.
 He went on to win 23 more consecutive fights after the debut, which included 19 wins via stoppage.

-Louis had his first world title fight at the age of 23 on June 22, 1937 after 32 professional fights, against James J. Braddock for the heavyweight NBA, NYSAC, and The Ring titles.
+He had his first world title fight at the age of 23 on June 22, 1937 after 32 professional fights, against James J. Braddock for the heavyweight NBA, NYSAC, and The Ring titles.
 He defeated Braddock via 8th round KO to become the heavyweight champion of the world.

 Louis won one world title at heavyweight.
 For all the details about Louis' world title wins and defenses refer to "Joe Louis World Titles".